ebrahimmagdy/DBMS_with_Bash_Script/Readme_file.md

 ## Notes
 - this language is case sensitive
-- reserved words in this language (used by this language) may be not available for users to use as a (database name, table name or column name)
+- reserved words in this language (used in this language) may be not available for users to use as a (database name, table name or column name)

 ## Getting Started